ecnu-oslab/ecnu-oslab-up/projects/linux/lock_thread/README.md

 ## Overview

 In this project, you will be getting a feel for threads, locks, condition variables and performance.
 The first entity you will build is called a spin lock.
 A spin lock uses some kind of powerful hardware instruction in order to provide mutual exclusion among threads.
 Then, you may be not satisfied with performances of the simple spin lock, and step further to develop a mutex.
 With locks in hand, you can build thread-safe versions of three common data structures: counter, list and hash table.
 Then, you will try to make a nice report by comparing different lock implementations and  concurrency levels.
-Finally, you will tackle the producer-consumer problem using conditional variables.
+Finally, you will tackle the producer-consumer problem using condition variables.
 Ready?
 Welcome to parallel universes!

 ## Readings